ejeschke/ginga/doc/install.rst

 Qt/PySide
 =========

-Ginga can use either PyQt or PySide, version 4 or 5.
+Ginga can use either PyQt or PySide, for Qt version 5 or 6.
 It will auto-detect which one is installed, using the ``qtpy`` compatibility package.
 There is support for both the basic widget and the full reference viewer.

 .. note:: If you have both installed and you want to use a specific one